garden-io/garden/docs/reference/action-types/Run/container.md

 # For `source.repository` behavior, please refer to the [Remote Sources
 # guide](https://docs.garden.io/advanced/using-remote-sources).
 source:
   # A relative POSIX-style path to the source directory for this action.
-You must make sure this path exists and is
+You must make sure this path exists and is in
-  # ina git repository!
+  # a git repository!
   path:

   # When set, Garden will import the action source from this repository, but use this action configuration (and not